-- The Simpsons: Krusty once shown an old chair and, after telling its history, he said it should be in a museum.
+- The Simpsons: Krusty once showed an old chair and, after telling its history, he said it should be in a museum.
 In a subversion of the trope, Krusty explains it isn't because museums don't want it.

 - Star Trek: The Animated Series episode "The Slaver Weapon".

-Spock: It never would have reached a museum, Lieutenant.
+Sulu: It would have looked nice in some museum.Spock: It never would have reached a museum, Lieutenant.
 There was too much power in that one setting.
 If not the Kzinti, the Klingons or some other species would have tried to possess it.

 - On Doctor Who, this is the attitude other Time Lords tend to have towards the Doctor's TARDIS.